 During the Wednesday afternoon call, however, Burns and other Lordstown officials went to great pains to provide all the minutiae industry analysts sought during the company’s earnings call.

 The key takeaways: Lordstown is completing development of the Endurance and moving ahead on its second product line.
 The company lost $38 million during the fourth quarter of 2020 and $101 million for the full year.
 Largely due to the SPAC deal, the startup ended 2020 with $630 million in cash.
 It expects to end 2021 with just $200 million in the bank due to the heavy spending associated with the Endurance launch and the van project.

 Whether Wednesday’s call will put Lordstown on firm ground is uncertain.
 What’s clear is that Hindenburg has something of a track record knocking down incipient EV companies.

 Last February, the research firm gained headlines targeting Phoenix-based Nikola Corp.
 Like Lordstown, Nikola focuses on the commercial market and used a SPAC deal to go public.
 Nikola then saw a big runup in its share price while also lining up a proposed alliance with General Motors.

-Hindenburg revealed a number of false or misleading statements by Nikola and its founder and now former CEO Trevor Milton – later backed up by the company’s own, internal review.
+Hindenburg revealed a number of false or misleading statements by Nikola and its founder and now former chairman Trevor Milton – later backed up by the company’s own, internal review.
 As a result, Nikola’s share price collapsed and the deal with GM was sharply pared back.
 Milton was subsequently forced to resign when additional information about inappropriate behavior involving minors was revealed.

 Now it’s Lordstown’s time in the crosshairs.
 The company will have to demonstrate that that is real substance behind both its truck and its business plan if it expects to survive, said analyst Abuelsamid.